copper-leaf/ballast/docs/src/orchid/resources/wiki/usage/configuration-guide.md

 After defining the contract, you should then write the InputHandler to process the Inputs as they are received.
-The InputHandler is the class that will be talking to your Repository layer, so any necessary Repositories should be provided through the InputHandler's contructor
+The InputHandler is the class that will be talking to your Repository layer, so any necessary Repositories should be provided through the InputHandler's constructor

 If you're using Ballast in a multiplatform project, the InputHandler should be in the `commonMain` sourceSet.

-See more about writing your InputHandler in {{ anchor(itemId = "Features", pageAnchorId = "Input Handlers", title = "Features") }}.
+See more about writing your InputHandler in {{ anchor(itemId = "Feature Overview", pageAnchorId = "Input Handlers", title = "Feature Overview") }}.

 ```kotlin
 import LoginScreenContract.*